Skip to Main Content

 Dog Stops Walking & Won't Move!
 Reasons & What to Do

 There can be many common reasons why your dog doesn't want to walk sometimes, like getting distracted by nature.
-Here, our vets in Southern Wisconsin discuss what to do if your dog stops walking and won't move and the reasons why they won't move.
+Here, our vets in Janesville discuss what to do if your dog stops walking and won't move and the reasons why they won't move.

 Reasons Why Your Dog Doesn't Want to Walk